What won’t my IEC Canada working holiday insurance cover?

 a. in control of a motorcycle, moped or scooter:

-- without a current Australian driverâ€™s licence (scooters & mopeds)
+ii. without a current Australian driverâ€™s licence (moped or scooter)

 b. a passenger on a motorcycle, moped or scooter that is in the control of a person:

-- without a current driverâ€™s licence (scooters & mopeds)
+ii. without a current driverâ€™s licence (mopeds or scooters)

 14. Your claim arises from or is related to or is associated with: